-On Sunday, February 19, 2023, the Nihonmachi Outreach Committee (NOC) will present the 43rd annual San Jose Day of Remembrance program in the San Jose Buddhist Church Betsuin Annex, 632 North 5th Street, San Jose, from 5:30 – 7:00 pm.
+On February 18, 2024 from 5:30 - 7:00 pm, the Nihonmachi Outreach Committee (NOC) will present the 44th annual San Jose Day of Remembrance program in the San Jose Buddhist Church Betsuin Annex, 632 North 5th Street, San Jose.
 This event commemorates Executive Order 9066, which led to the World War II imprisonment of more than 120,000 people of Japanese descent, two-thirds of whom were American citizens.

 Also featured are performances by San Jose Taiko and the traditional candlelight procession through Japantown.
-The candle lighting ceremony and procession through Japantown will honor those who were incarcerated in the concentration camps.
+The candle lighting ceremony and procession will honor those who were incarcerated in America's concentration camps.

 Seating is limited.
-Masks recommended.
+Masks are recommended.
 This event is free of charge but donations are welcome.

 In this preview trailer for the 2024 San Jose Day of Remembrance, Nina Chuang, former SJSU Associated Students President, talks about the student movement to push SJSU to acknowledge its role in the incarceration of those of Japanese descent from the local community.